SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

   title: [Ultimate Synthetic Delta Neutral],
   abstract: [
     This paper present a new decentralized protocol proposing two defi products : making yield by being exposed in dollar and long leverage trading.
+    It covers the mathematical principles and choices for both products.
-    These two systems work in pair to be operational and secure.
-A new token is introduce, USDN, tradable and making value over time.
+    A new token is introduced, USDN, a tradable ERC20 and making value over time.
+    It explain how we store value in a vault for the synthetic dollar side and then how we store long and calculate their profit and loss (PnL).
-    To ensure good health of the protocol, both products need to be at equilibrium.
-We describe in this paper how we are using funding and imbalance limits to ensure the right behavior of the protocol.
+    This whitepaper describes the mechanics of funding and imbalance limits to ensure the right behavior of the protocol.
   ],
   index-terms: ("Defi", "Blockchain"),
 )